About the Supervising Scientist Division

 The OSS undertakes a range of functions including:

 - periodic environmental audits and technical reviews of uranium mining operations, including exploration activities;

-- assessment of data from environmental monitoring undertaken by mining companies and the Northern Territory Department of Resources , and the outcomes of scientific research undertaken by the Environmental Research Institute of the Supervising Scientist;
+- assessment of data from environmental monitoring undertaken by mining companies and the Northern Territory Department of Mines and Energy , and the outcomes of scientific research undertaken by the Environmental Research Institute of the Supervising Scientist;

 - assisting with planning for, and assessment of, rehabilitation works at former mines; and